umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Creating-Master-Template-Part-2/index.md

 1. Go to **Settings**.
 2. Select the **...** next to the **Document Types** in the **Settings** tree.
-3. Click **Document Type with Template**.
+3. Select **Document Type with Template**.
 The Document Type opens in the content editor.
 4. Select an **Icon** from the list of icons.
 5. Enter a **Name**.
 Let's call it _Simple Content Page_.
 6. Enter a Description.